kaizoku-oh/golioth-zephyr-app/README.md

 - [ ] Solve the Shared Callback Registration problem in the Network class (broadcast an event)

-- [x] Add application events manager using zbus

 - [ ] Add a script to download and setup the project (intellisense, structure, venv...)

 - [ ] Automate updating the README.md Build footprint table automatically by running a post build

 - [ ] Add stm32f4_disco LEDs and button to repl file

-- [x] Add asserts on arguments for all user class methods

 - [ ] Control actuators (servos, dc motors...) with PWM